 As a little bonus feature, it’s fine, but it really needs to be viewed as such, at least until Google can perfect it and bring it out of beta.
 We're hoping that happens sooner rather than later, as it could open up almost all of the streaming services on the web and make Chromecast a far more flexible video-on-demand device.

 The Chromecast is cheap, easy to use and works well for Netflix, YouTube and now a few other niche apps, but it’s not really bringing anything essential to the video streaming table just yet.
 If you have an Apple TV, PS3, Xbox 360, smart TV or smart set-top box, chances are the Chromecast just isn’t necessary, because these are all able to get YouTube and Netflix onto your telly already (and they don’t require a companion device like a laptop, tablet or smartphone to do so).

-But if you're on a budget and want to re-awesomise your dumb TV or you're just fed up of squinting at videos on your laptop or, worse, your phone screen?
-This dongle is probably your cheapest route to Netflix nirvana.
+But if you're on a budget and want to re-awesomise your dumb TV or you're just fed up of squinting at videos on your laptop or, worse, your phone screen then this dongle is still your cheapest route to Netflix nirvana.

 Tiny and costing a pittance, Chromecast does exactly what it claims to – just make sure you actually need one before you buy